 All children deserve the best start in life, ensuring they can grow and develop in the healthiest way possible.

-The government should set higher standards for the composition, labelling and promotion of infant and toddler foods to protect our youngest consumers.
+The Australian Government must set higher standards for the composition, labelling and promotion of baby and toddler foods to protect our youngest consumers.

 A recent CHOICE survey found that over half of all toddler snack foods contained sugars that are harmful to health, including fruit juice concentrate, fruit paste and fruit powder, sugar and syrups.